Reading time: 5 min.

 Area covered: hairline

-The baseline photo for this patient was taken the day of his hair transplant.
-Because his hair is thick and long, he could easily cover up his receding hairline before the transplant.
-But eventually his hair may have thinned further, making his hair loss more obvious.
-His hair transplant has preemptively repaired his receding hairline.
+The baseline photo for this patient was taken on the day of his hair transplant.
+Since his hair is thick and long, he could easily cover up his receding hairline before the transplant.
+Eventually, his hair may have thinned further, making his hair loss more obvious.
+Fortunately for him, his hair transplant has preemptively repaired his receding hairline.

 What does the hair transplant donor area look like after 1 month?